-When you cure a repair you need to fill the inside void of the tyre to exert inward pressure on the repair area.
+When curing a repair you need to fill the inside void of the tyre to exert inward pressure on the repair area.
 We always recommend using Cylinder Airbags.

 In the early days of tyre repair, forcing a tyre into a vulcanising mechanism or section mould was the norm.
 Solid mandrels were used at first, followed by styrofoam and other materials – metal pipes, sandbags and even wood.

 Years’ of experience shows us that the repair is better looking and better performing when Cylinder Airbags are used.